lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session03_see.md

 - When you select a team data table option for specific modules, the data UI will generate 0s for all other parameters that were not chosen.

--*

 For *MTL* 1.7 click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session03_see.md).

 ### 1. Select a module for review
-- Find a variable that is important to you team.
+- Find a variable that is important to your team.
 How is it estimated in this table?
 What are its units?
 - Where can you find even more detailed information about your team data?
 - Check out the last two columns.
 What is the difference between these two columns?